 Additionally, Kaiser hospitals have a greater proportion of RNs in the nursing mix, a higher percentage of baccalaureate-prepared nurses, and better work environments than non-Magnet hospitals.
 Kaiser also has an empowered, visible, and nationally recognized nursing leader, Chow, in an executive position.

 “The biggest thing is the work environment,” McHugh said.

-Chow attributes the organization’s success to multiple factors, including a focus on people, process and technology.
-She reported investing in Kaiser’s 50,000 nurses, including providing learning opportunities, promoting a collaborative work environment, ensuring there are sufficient nurses to care for patients and allowing nursing voices are heard in clinical care delivery.
+Chow attributes the organization’s success to multiple factors, including a focus on people, process, and technology.
+She reported investing in Kaiser’s 50,000 nurses, including providing learning opportunities, promoting a collaborative work environment, ensuring there are sufficient nurses to care for patients, and allowing nursing voices to be heard in clinical care delivery.